kortnie fisher

 Assistant Professor

-Kortnie L. Fisher, M.S., is an Assistant Professor of Education at Mercyhurst University, as well as the program director for the Mercyhurst Autism Support Initiative (MASI) with Erie’s Public Schools, and the advisor for the Council for Exceptional Children (CEC).
-Mrs. Fisher is a Licensed Behavior Specialist (LBS) in the state of Pennsylvania and a Board Certified Behavior Analyst (BCBA).
-She brings years of experience as an educational and academic consultant and special educator in behavior health and educational systems.
+Kortnie L. Fisher, M.S., LBS, BCBA, is an assistant professor of Education, as well as the program director for the Mercyhurst Autism Support Initiative (ASI), and the faculty advisor for the Council for Exceptional Children (CEC).
+Professor Fisher is a Licensed Behavior Specialist (LBS) in the state of Pennsylvania and a Board Certified Behavior Analyst (BCBA).
+She brings years of experience as an educational and behavioral consultant with local school districts and organizations.

 • PennWest University – Edinboro